Roland Tichy: Life

-Tichy studied economics and communication science in Munich and in New Orleans.
-After university he was hired as an assistant at Ludwig Maximilian University of Munich.
+Tichy studied economics, politics and communication science at LMU Munich.
+After his studies, he was hired as an assistant by the department of economics at LMU Munich.
 From 1983 to 1985, he worked at the German Chancellery for Helmut Kohl.
 In the 1990s, Tichy joined the German company Daimler-Benz in the department of corporate issues management.

 Tichy was editor-in-chief of the German magazines Impulse (1991–1995), Euro (2002–2007) and Wirtschaftswoche (2007–2014).
 In 2014 he became the CEO of the Ludwig Erhard Foundation and, since 2016, he has been the publisher of the monthly magazine Tichys Einblick.
 Tichy is a member of the neoliberal Mont Pelerin Society.
 He is married to Andrea Tichy.

 In 2021 Tichy started a talkshow called "Tichys Ausblick" referring to "Tichys Einblick" on the right-leaning private TV-channel TV.Berlin.
 To launch, Tichy invited two guests who are popular with his readership: the conservative GDR revisionist comedian Uwe Steimle and former CDU politician and former president of the BfV Hans-Georg Maaßen.